brifiction/inl-bng-voquUiQb5XA/README.md

 cd InlogikConsoleApp && dotnet run
 ```

+## TODO

+- There minor issues still present in better handling of Program runtime.
+- Follow the TODO comments for code author notes.
+- Single-responsibility design principle was only implemented in this demo app.

 ## References

 The online references I used to better understand CQRS pattern and other materials related to C# refreshers.